USAF Basic Training: How Independent Thinking Earned Respect and Perks

-When I was in basic training, we were being marched somewhere, I don’t recall exactly where but I think it was the obstacle course.
-We literally marched everywhere, they never wanted us alone, and you had to be marching.
-If you were out there by yourself, even if you had permission, and a drill instructor caught you, they would punish and torment you for it.
-Hell, even if you were with the minimum two people they’d get you, but if you were alone, it was on till the break of dawn.
+When I was in basic training, we were being marched somewhere—I don’t recall exactly where, but I think it was the obstacle course.
+We literally marched everywhere; they never wanted us alone, and you had to be marching.
+If you were out there by yourself, even if you had permission, and a drill instructor caught you, they would punish and push you hard.
+Even if you were with the minimum two people, they’d get you, but if you were alone, it was on until the break of dawn.
 In any case, we marched a lot.

 One day we were marching and there was a pipe sticking up from the floor.
-The first airman hit it because we were marching in a straight line, then the second, and third and so on.
-Everyone was getting their damn nuts hit by this pipe, then when it was my turn, I broke ranks, got out of formation and dodged the pipe.
+The first airman hit it because we were marching in a straight line, then the second, and the third, and so on.
+Everyone was banging into this pipe, then when it was my turn, I broke ranks, got out of formation, and dodged the pipe.

 LEFT… RIGHT.
 LEFT..
 RIGHT.
 FLIIIIIIIGHT… HAAAAAAALT……

-“Rodriguez, what the hell was that just now?
-Did you break ranks Rodriguez?
-I know my eyes deceive me Rodriguez, please, please tell me that I didn’t see that Rodriguez.
+“Rodriguez, what was that just now?
+Did you break ranks, Rodriguez?
+I know my eyes deceive me, Rodriguez, please tell me I didn’t see that.
 You did not just break ranks, nearly trip a fellow airman, and bump another to avoid an obstacle.
-You didn’t just do that Rodriguez?”
+You didn’t just do that, Rodriguez?”

-Sir, Airman Rodriguez reports as ordered: I felt that this endangered my body, and would inhibit my service to the Air Force.
-It was a selfish act driven by my desire to serve my nation sir.
-Also, it looked very painful sir.
+Sir, Airman Rodriguez reports as ordered: I felt that this endangered my body and would inhibit my service to the Air Force.
+It was an act driven by my desire to serve my nation, sir.
+Also, it looked very painful, sir.

 I swear I saw him lower his head and stifle a laugh.
-I almost got this dude to break.
+I almost got this man to break.
 But then he doubled down!

 “Flight, Forward, march!”

-Weeks later, that drill instructor pulled me to the side and told me that I was the only independent thinker in my element, and that the rest were fools for allowing themselves to be put in harms way like that.
-He said that nearly everyone would do KP and that he just used that moment as an excuse to assign me.
-By the end of basic training, my drill instructors treated me quite well.
+Weeks later, that drill instructor pulled me aside and told me that I was the only independent thinker in my element, and that the rest were unwise for allowing themselves to be put in harm’s way like that.
+He said that nearly everyone would do KP, and he just used that moment as an excuse to assign me.
+By the end of basic training, my drill instructors treated me well.
 I was one of the more useful recruits and they recognized my value.
-As such I enjoyed a few perks, like some behind the scenes insight, extra food, and a bit more flexibility towards the end.
+As such, I enjoyed a few perks, like some behind-the-scenes insight, extra food, and a bit more flexibility toward the end.

 Be the first to comment